bloominstituteoftechnology/Car-Sales/README.md

 - Plan out your state management structure as mentioned above.
 The only requirment is that you _must_ use Redux
 - Write out the steps you think you'll need to complete this project.
 It seems silly, but doing this with every project will help you grow into a better developer a lot faster.
 - Take note of the few comments throughout the app.
 They are there as little guides to nudge you in the right direction.
-You're welcome 😉

-**Step 2 - And...
+You're welcome 😉 make a reducer, make state, do redux stuff, do some actions, make a store **Step 2 - And...
 Action! 🎬**

 - Time to get your hands on your keyboard.
 Look at the first step you wrote down and start implementing!